 Applications must be submitted electronically via the Graduate School's website.
 Application materials should not be sent directly to the English Department.

-The deadline for applications is December 15, 2015.
-The Graduate Record Examination (GRE) general test is required and should be taken well in advance of the application deadline.
-The GRE report code for Brown University is 3094.
-The GRE subject test is not required.
+The deadline for applications is December 15, 2021.
+The Graduate Record Examination (GRE) general and subject tests are not required.